Eschatologue/CM_wiki/docs/equipment/consumeables/grenade.md

 ### Throwing Grenade

-When you take the **:rsc-a: Attack**{ .rsc } action, you can replace one of your attacks to either throw a grenade at a point up to 60 feet away or use a *Grenade* *Launcher(1)*{ .nowrap } to propel the grenade to a point up to 120 feet away.
+When you take the **:rsc-a: Attack**{.rsc} action, you can replace one of your attacks to either throw a grenade at a point up to 60 feet away or use a *Grenade* *Launcher(1)*{ .nowrap } to propel the grenade to a point up to 120 feet away.
 The grenade explodes at that point, creating a particular effect depending on the grenade's effect.
 { .annotate }

 1. **Grenade Launcher**